 - Characterize the knowledge, attitudes, and practices (KAP) with respect to malaria, its vectors, and vector control activities among the population of Guapi and Timbiquí.

-- Describe characteristics of the behavior of the human population in the intra-domicile and peri-domicile that can be related to the biting activity of albimanus in Guapi and Timbiquí.
+- Describe characteristics of the behavior of the human population in the intra-domicile and peri-domicile that can be related to the biting activity of albimanus and An. neivai in Guapi and Timbiquí.

 - Train entomology technicians from the Cauca Department Health Secretariat and INS on standard operating procedures (SOPs) for entomological methods including quality data collection, data analysis, and use of data for vector control decision-making.